-The Bonn Agreement area is divided into sub-areas that are defined in order to provide sea areas that are relatively homogeneous conditions, e.g. with regards to
+The Bonn Agreement area is divided into sub-areas that are defined in order to provide sea areas that are relatively homogeneous conditions, e.g. with regards to hydrography, ship traffic intensity, and environment.
+If a strait with dense traffic is located between two open sea areas, the situation could be represented by three areas.
+When establishing the sub-areas, both, all mapping and analysis refer hereto, e.g. sea charts and AIS ship traffic density plots.

-4 Classification of oil
+4. Classification of oil